 Who We Are

-Carolina Pfister is a multi-cultural media artist and non-profit director who has worked professionally with media and nonprofit management in both Brazil and the USA.
+Carolina is a writer, multi-cultural media artist and non-profit director who has worked professionally with media and nonprofit management in both Brazil and the USA.
 Her nonprofit work has often focused on underserved youth through civic engagement, food security, and community media—with program development, storytelling, and capacity building at the core.
 Carolina has also worked with youth in art education, developing and implementing programming through museums and art organizations, as well as co-founder and Executive Director of an inner city cultural center to name a few.
 She came to the USA for an MFA and ended up an incidental immigrant.
-On this end of things Carolina once received an Emerging Latina Filmmaker award from Women In Film and now makes audio stories weaving the threads that connect it all—it is her belief that to be curious and compassionate with our communities and the land that nourishes us, is at the heart of what it means to be home.
+On the other end of things Carolina once received an Emerging Latina Filmmaker award from Women In Film and now makes audio stories weaving the threads that connect it all—it is her belief that to be curious and compassionate with our communities and the land that nourishes us, is at the heart of what it means to be home.
 There is more at carolinapfister.com

 ADVENTURE LEADERSHIP DIRECTOR

 CultureSeed’s lead guide, Kenji Stasiewicz, has called the Columbia River Gorge home for the past 3 years.
 Exposure to a vast array of experiences ranging from wilderness therapy to emergency medicine, adventure guiding to experiential education, has encouraged him to navigate these dimensions around group facilitation and awareness building in the community.
 The question of identity fascinates Kenji in a country with such diversity around individual and collective heritage and ancestry.
 His direct life experiences as a person of mixed origins has fueled curious self reflection and outward exploration, weaving together a foundation that gently encourages others to do the same.
-OUTDOORS CERTIFICATIONS

 River Rescue Certification - Professional